Configure ZTNA with on-premises resources and a Linux Docker container

 In this scenario:

 We assume that you have already set up a physical or virtual machine on your chosen platform with Linux installed.
-We also assume that this machine is running in a network that has direct access to the application.
+We also assume that this machine is running in a network that has direct access to the resource.
 We will provide examples for Ubuntu and Red Hat, which you can easily adapt for other Linux distributions.

 1. Optional: On your Linux-based machine, install Docker using your distribution’s package management framework.

 Important: If Docker is already installed, skip this step.
 If you don’t have a physical or virtual machine to install Docker, you can get a third-party Linux image.
-For example, you can download the latest Ubuntu Server image from the Linux VM Images project and import it into your hypervisor.
+For example, you can download the latest Ubuntu image from the Linux VM Images project and import it into your hypervisor.

 Ubuntu: